subrina0013/graphhopper_dmv/README.md

 This version has the following modifications.

 -   The class [ghDMV](https://github.com/subrina0013/graphhopper_dmv/blob/master/example/src/main/java/com/graphhopper/example/ghDMV.java) searches for fastest route for all trips in the DMV region..
 This is your main gh class to run in IDE.

+## Import into IntelliJ

+`File -> New -> Project from Version Control` paste the repository url and hit 'clone'.
+IntelliJ usually figures out that the project is a maven project.
+If not: `Right click on pom.xml -> import as maven project`.

 # Community